 One of the most important factors when marketing any salon is making sure branding is on point.
 It should be distinctive and unique.
 Make sure you think about the personality of the brand, what it stands for and who your audience is before you start to promote your business.
 Tone of voice, colour scheme, logo, and imagery are all aspects that make up the branding.
 These factors will influence what consumers think and feel about your business.

 It can also be worthwhile in the research stages of your branding to see what your competitors are doing and to look at previous award winners.
 This way you can get ideas of good practice and inspiration.

 2. Utilise Instagram

-Our next tip marketing tip comes from Emily at The Gossip Nail Bar.
+Our next marketing tip comes from Emily at The Gossip Nail Bar.

-“I would say one of the most important things is having a unique Instagram account with quality photos and work.
-I would say 75% of my new clients come from Instagram.
-It’s important to have good lighting, good high-quality photos.
+“I would say one of the most important things is having a unique Instagram account with good lighting and high-quality photos.
+Around 75% of my new clients come from Instagram.
 It helps to have a high standard of work too.
-We offer a range of nail art options in a cute environment and that was born from frustration not being able to find that at other salons in Bristol.
+We offer a range of nail art options in a cute environment and that was born from frustration at not being able to find that at other salons in Bristol.

 Don’t be afraid to break the mould and do things differently.
 And know your worth, don’t be afraid to charge what you believe your work is worth.
 There are too many NSS salons who devalue our work.
 If you’ve created a brand that stands above the rest, the demand will follow!”

 As Emily from The Gossip Nail Bar mentioned, one way to successfully market your salon would be to break the mould and offer something different to your competition.
 Think about what you would expect from a salon and then go over and above.
 Customers are more likely to travel or pay slightly more for a better, more unique experience.
 Check out The Gossip Nail Bar’s Instagram for salon promotion ideas.

 3. Take photos and post them on social media